 A steering committee had been established with the Chairperson of the Parole Board chairing it to review the Commit process and the sanctions matrix.
-This process did not progress meaningfully in 2022, but it is hoped now that the permanence of the Chairperson's position has been finalised, that this and other projects will proceed.
+This process did not progress meaningfully in 2023, but it is hoped now that the permanence of the Chairperson's position has been finalised, that this and other projects will proceed.

-Similarly, a process to determine new and improved, but simplified, parole conditions is to be finalised in 2023, with further consultation with stakeholders.
+Similarly, a process to determine new and improved, but simplified, parole conditions is to be finalised in 2024, with further consultation with stakeholders having been undertaken in 2023.

-It is hoped that further consideration will be given by those advising Government to amending the Parole Act to make the loss of street time discretionary and, hopefully, this might see fruition in 2023.
+It is hoped that further consideration will be given by those advising Government to amending the Parole Act 1971 to make the loss of street time discretionary and, hopefully, this might see fruition in 2024.
+This is discussed in detail later in this Introduction.